Healthy Cauliflower Fried Rice

 - Add spices, sesame oil, rice wine vinegar, and coconut aminos.
 Stir over low heat until combined and warm.
 You can top with green onions!

 How long will cauliflower fried rice last?
-Cauliflower rice will last in the refrigerator for 3-4 days.
+Cauliflower rice leftovers will last in the fridge for 3-4 days.
 After that, it will start to get soggy.

 Freezing Cauliflower Fried Rice: We don’t recommend freezing this recipe.
 I haven’t tried it but I think it will get soggy and mushy when reheated.